mikf/gallery-dl/docs/configuration.rst

 Default
     ``2``
 Description
-    Number of retries for fetching full-resolution images.
+    Number of retries for fetching full-resolution images or ``-1`` for infinite retries.

 extractor.twibooru.api-key